pinballsp/DMDMK66/128x32 firmware/README.md

-Current firmware version v1.83 for DMDMK66 128x32..
+Current stable firmware version v1.83 for DMDMK66 128x32.
+Last BETA version v1.84, Add support to SPIKE (yet under test)

 Any question, suggestion or bug, contact pinballsp@gmail.com, Skype pinballsp, Whatsapp +34693344445, Facebook https://www.facebook.com/Pinballsp

 <b>Files:</b> dmdmk66.bin --> v1.83 (Date 20-12-2017) <br>
+<b>Files:</b> dmdmk66.bin --> v1.84 Beta (Date 18-2-2018) <br>

+<br><b>v1.84 BETA Firmware, new features</b>
+<ul><li>Added SPIKE pinball.
+This is a Beta under test.
+Automatic detection: the user does not need to configure the pinball manufacturer, the firmware detects it automatically.
+Automatic synchronization, avoids the loss of horizontal synchronism (lateral displacements of the image). </ Li></ul>

 <br><b>v1.83 Firmware, new features</b><ul><li>Added CAPCOM pinball.
 Tested, works at 100%, Automatic detection: the user does not need to configure the pinball manufacturer, the firmware detects it automatically.
 Automatic synchronization, avoids the loss of horizontal synchronism (lateral displacements of the image). </ Li></ul>
 <b>v1.82 Firmware, new features</b><ul>